Teacher Professional Development

 The Fleet Inquiry Institute for Teachers

-Welcome to the Fleet Inquiry Institute, the professional development arm of the Reuben H. Fleet’s Education Department.
+Welcome to the Fleet Inquiry Institute, the professional development arm of the Fleet Science Center’s Education Department.

 About the Fleet Inquiry Institute

 The Fleet Inquiry Institute works with community partners to create and implement K-12 grade teacher professional development based on the process of science and learning science through inquiry.
 Since its inception in 2002 the Fleet Inquiry Institute has worked with over 3000 teachers and 120 pre-service teachers in long-term, on-site and in-classroom professional development programs.
 To book one of these programs or for more information about current programs please contact the Fleet Inquiry Institute at (619) 238-1233 x722 or by email.